Attitudes

 Do Australians consider pharmaceuticals to be the drugs of most serious concern to the community?

-When Australians were asked which form of drug use they thought was of most serious concern for the general community, 5% chose the non-medical use of pain-killers/pain-relievers/opioids, and 0.6% chose the non-medical use of methadone/buprenorphine.
-A larger proportion (40%) thought that meth/amphetamine (for non-medical purposes) was the drug of most serious concern.
+When Australians were asked which form of drug use they thought was of most serious concern for the general community, 6% chose the non-medical use of pain-killers/pain-relievers/opioids, 1% chose the non-medical use of tranquilisers/sleeping pills and 0.4% chose the non-medical use of methadone/buprenorphine.
+The largest proportion (35%) thought that meth/amphetamine or amphetamine† (for non-medical purposes) was the drug of most serious concern.

 Do Australians approve or disapprove of the personal use of pharmaceutical drugs for non-medical purposes?

-The majority of Australians disapprove of the regular use of pharmaceutical drugs for non-medical purposes, particularly methadone/buprenorphine.
+The majority of Australians disapprove of the regular use of pharmaceutical drugs† for non-medical purposes.

 Please note: Percentages may not tally to 100% due to rounding.